 In most cases, the problem with getting a handle on your money isn’t a lack of knowledge, its lack of discipline and the emotional wherewithal to stick with the principles.

 Benjamin Franklin’s – The Way to Wealth

 Here is Benjamin Franklin in this classic 1758 essay, The Way to Wealth.
-A short, easy and interesting listen that will transform your financial life (and life generally), if you stick with the principles there in.
+A short, easy and interesting read that will revamp your financial life (and life generally), if you stick with the principles there in.

 Whenever you feel like your financial life is spinning out of control, take 25 minutes out and read the book book, it will always bring you back in line and sharpen your resolve to better your finances.